nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 **Result** - Adds “tutorial” to the module's list of lessons, with specified details.

 > ⚠ Only accepts 3 lesson types: “lecture”, “lab” and “tutorial”.

+> 💡 To skip an input, leave a blank in between the field separators.
+For example,
+>
+> `add lesson tutorial ;; ;; ;; Prof Akshay ;; akshay@email.com`
+>
+> will add “tutorial” to the module's list of lessons with only the given teaching staff name and email.
+The fields “day & time” and “link” were skipped.
+>
+> Note: “lesson type” cannot be skipped.

 ### Deleting a lesson : _delete lesson_